Online Business Productivity & Organization

 5. Automate Pinterest (& Instagram) with Tailwind

 One of the main traffic strategies I focus on is Pinterest, and Tailwind makes it so quick and easy to schedule pins.
-It takes me less than an hour to fill my queue for an entire week.
+It only takes me 1-2 hours to fill my queue for an entire week (depending on how many pins I schedule.)

-Tailwind has a free plan, which lets you schedule 20 pins per month AND you can use Tailwind Communities, too!
+Tailwind has a free plan, which allows you to schedule 20 pins per month AND you can use Tailwind Communities, too!
 Here’s a link to sign up.
 Check out my Ultimate Strategy Guide to Using Tailwind for Pinterest so you can get the most out of it!

 If you do this ahead of time, you won’t waste any more time trying to figure out what to do once you finish each task.
 You’ll already know.

-Plus, if you break your monster to-do list into smaller, daily chunks, it won’t feel quite so overwhelming.
+Plus, if you break your monster to-do list into smaller, more manageable daily chunks, it won’t feel quite so overwhelming.

 7. Set up Email Filters